 Organized and meticulous: Respiratory therapists must maintain, use, and manage many types of equipment and administer many types of medications; therefore, successful respiratory therapists are detail-oriented, organized, meticulous, and thorough, ensuring that patients receive the appropriate treatments at all times.

 The Lawrence Respiratory Foundation is an all-volunteer organization with 100% of all donations going directly into the PARC scholarship.

-April 1, 2019: Deadline for PARC Scholoarship applications is June 1, 2019.
-Thanks to the generosity of our donors, the Foundation will be offering two $1500 PARC scholarships in 2019.
+April 1, 2019: Deadline for PARC Scholarship applications is June 1, 2019.
+Thanks to the generosity of our donors, the Foundation will be offereing two $1,500 PARC Scholarships in 2019.